LMnet/scala-js-preact/README.md

 ### DSL

-`scala-js-preact` got two optional DSLs: symbol DSL and tags DSL.
+`scala-js-preact` got two optional DSLs out of the box: symbol DSL and tags DSL.
 You can use any of them, or any third party DSL, or even create your own DSL.
 In the sections below you will be guided how to use default DSLs and create your own.

 #### Symbol DSL